QuickStarts

 How do I choose which sounds MIDIPlayer X plays?

-As MIDI files do not contain actual audio data, the “sounds” is determined by:
+As MIDI files do not contain actual audio data, the “sounds” are determined by:

 1. Which MIDI device / output is the file playing to?
 MIDIPlayer X allows you to select any available MIDI device / output to play the file to using the drop down menu.
 The choices in MIDIPlayer’s menu will be determined by: